sperte/sperte.github.io/jesusis/index.md

 One of the coolest aspects of the site was the homepage, which selected from the pool of approved answers and randomly rotated them through 11 spots -- with one kept empty, inviting the visitor to answer for themselves.

-I was also incredibly proud of how the community adopted the idea and made it thier own.
-We've spotted several lookalikes and iterations over the years, and they always bring a smile to my face.
+I was also surprised and humbled by how the community adopted the idea and made it their own.
+Over the years I've spotted several lookalikes and iterations, and they always bring a smile to my face.

 <div class="image-group-3">
   <a href="/jesusis/yoda-bumpersticker.jpg"><img src="/jesusis/yoda-bumpersticker.JPG"></a>